eliveli/TIL/StackEdit/test.md

 and also Korean not English who can get many information easy...

 Anyway, I could solve it for two method.
-First thing is that to input your main branch
+First thing is that to input your branch name correctly.
+(If the name